NREL/OpenStudio-user-documentation/docs/tutorials/radiance_tutorial.md

 * Assign primary Illuminance Map to daylit Thermal Zone(s)
 * Assign primary Daylighting Control Point to Thermal Zone
 * Thermal zone load percentages to daylighting controls
-* Attach shading controls to windows (user script)

 ###5.
 Run Simulation (OpenStudio Application)
-* Attach a weather file
+* Attach a weather file (Site Tab)
+* Select Radiance simulation parameters (Simulation Settings Tab)
+* Add the "Radiance Daylighting Measure" to the model's workflow (Measures Tab)
-* Select "Radiance" as the daylight simulation engine on the Run Tab
+* Run the analysis (Run Tab (_duh_))

 The Radiance daylighting results will inform the electric lighting load schedules and will be automatically used in the EnergyPlus model

 ###6.
 Review Results (Results Viewer, Excel, et al.)
 The results of the Radiance/EnergyPlus simulation are stored in a few locations:

-* **radout.sql** - this file contains all the Radiance-computed daylighting information, as well as the exterior daylight data from the weather file, for reference
+* **radout.sql** - this file contains all the Radiance-computed daylighting information, as well as the exterior daylight data from the weather file, for reference.
+Its data can be reviewed with the Results Viewer application.
 * **daylightmetrics.csv** - this file contains data for the following metrics:
 	* Daylight Autonomy (DA)
 	* Continuous Daylight Autonomy (cDA)